Wilderness Survival Kits for Kids: What to Include?

 A few things to remember when stocking your kit.

-1. Check the expiry dates on your survival kit items every six months, and replace expired or damaged items.
+1. Check the expiry dates of your survival kit items every 6 months and replace any expired or damaged items.

 2. Consider the weight of each item you add.
 Your child should be comfortable carrying their pack.
 So ask them how it compares to their school book bag.

-3. Make sure your child knows how to safely use each and every item in their wilderness kit.
+3. Make sure your child knows how to use each item in their wilderness kit safely.
 It's a good idea to have seasonal reminder sessions so they can practice using their fire starters, knives, headlamps, and other tools in a non-stressful, safe environment.

 I believe that giving kids the tools and life skills they need to be prepared, stay safe, and make wise decisions in a variety of situations is critical to raising confident, capable adults.